hyperjumptech/monika/README.md

 Once you have made the changes, open a Pull Request and explain the issue your change will fix or the feature your change will add.

+For contribution details on see how to add custom notification [see the guide here]()

 ## Development References

 The tools and frameworks we used in this project are listed below: